pytorch/pytorch/docs/source/complex_numbers.rst

      If the default floating point dtype is torch.float64 then complex numbers are inferred to have a dtype of torch.complex128, otherwise they are assumed to have a dtype of torch.complex64.

-All factory functions apart from :func:`torch.linspace`, :func:`torch.logspace`, and `torch.arange` are supported for complex tensors.
+All factory functions apart from :func:`torch.linspace`, :func:`torch.logspace`, and :func:`torch.arange` are supported for complex tensors.

 Transition from the old representation